adiehl96/obsidian-gallery/docs/READEME_DisplayBlocks.md

 Should image order be flipped
 ## customList
 Specify images to display from the filtered list by their order in the list
+## random
+Specify number of random images to display from the filtered list.
+If zero or greater than the number of results from the filter it is ignored
 ## type
 default=grid
 Type of gallery display to use.
 Can be grid or active-thumb